Stock market today: Wall Street holds steady ahead of Big Tech profit reports

 NEW YORK (AP) — Stocks are drifting Tuesday as Wall Street waits to hear from some of its most influential companies, and whether their huge rally this year was justified.

-Another industrial giant, 3M, rose 4.5% after the maker of Scotch-Brite and Post-It raised its forecast for profits for the full year thanks in part to cost cutting efforts.
-That was despite its reporting a loss for the spring largely due to a $10.3 billion charge related to its settlement over what are known as “forever chemicals.”
+Another industrial giant, 3M, rose 5.4% after the maker of Scotch-Brite and Post-It raised its forecast for profits for the full year thanks in part to cost cutting efforts.
+Home builder PulteGroup climbed 5.9% after reporting stronger profit for the spring than expected.

 On the losing side of Wall Street were airline stocks, led by Alaska Air Group.
-It fell despite reporting stronger profit and revenue for the latest quarter than expected.
-Analysts said investors may have been disappointed with its forecasts for the current quarter.
-Other airlines also sank, including United Airlines and Delta Air Lines, though they're both still up roughly 40% for the year so far.
+It fell 10.9% despite reporting stronger profit and revenue for the latest quarter than expected.
+Analysts said investors may have been disappointed with its financial forecasts for the current quarter.

+Raytheon tumbled 14% after it said accelerated removals and inspections are needed for some of its Pratt & Whitney aircraft engines to look for a rare condition in powder metal.
+That pushed it to lower its forecast for how much cash it will generate this year, though it reported stronger profit and revenue for the spring than analysts expected.

 This week is a busy one for earnings reports, and roughly 30% of the companies in the S&P 500 are on the schedule.
 Attention turns next to two behemoths that will report after trading closes Tuesday, Alphabet and Microsoft.